cs107e/cs107e.github.io/labs/lab2/lab.md

 **Additional Resources**

 Here are pin-outs for the 4-digit displays.
 The pin on the lower left when looking at the display in reading order is labeled pin 1.
+Although the layout diagram shows 12 pins, in reality there are 14.
+Pins 1 through 7 are left to right across the bottom, pins 8 through 14 right to left across the top (as shown in the schematic above).

 ![4-digit](images/4digit.jpg) ![4-digit schematic](images/4digit.schematic.jpg)